rya-sge/access-denied/_posts/2023-11-14-arweave-introduction.md

 To offer permanent storage, Arweave uses a concept called [**storage endowment**](https://arwiki.wiki/#/en/storage-endowment).
 It is an estimation of how the price of storage will decrease in the future to distribute appropriate quantities of tokens to miners over time, in order to guarantee the perpetual storage of arbitrary quantities of data.

+The goal of this mechanism is to distribute  appropriately quantities of tokens to miners over time, in order  to encourage miners to keep datas (perpetual storage).

 Of the $AR fees paid to upload files, 5% goes to the miners while the other 95% goes into a storage endowment.

 ## Bundling transactions